arunkannawadi/website/_pages/repositories.md

 ---
 layout: page
-permalink: /codes/
+permalink: /code/
-title: Codes
+title: Code
-description: I write a lot of code as a research in astrophysics.
-Almost all of them are open source and available on GitHub.
+description: Research in astrophysics involves a lot of coding.
+Almost all of what I work on are open source and available on GitHub.
 nav: true
 nav_order: 2
 ---